 Bad breath (halitosis)

 The proper treatment for gum disease varies, based on the stage of your gum disease and its progression.
-You can rely on Dr. Lee, Dr. Moeckel, and Dr. Saade to provide comfortable, quality treatment at Carmel Mountain Dental Care.
+You can rely on Dr. Lee and Dr. Moeckel to provide comfortable, quality treatment at Carmel Mountain Dental Care.
 Common periodontal care treatments include:

 In this procedure also known as scaling and root planing, one of our dentists will remove bacteria from between your teeth, gums, and the roots of your teeth, as well as smooth the roots to prevent further bacterial buildup.